zer0def/nginxinc-kubernetes-ingress/docs/content/installation/building-ingress-controller-image.md

 * [OpenSSL](https://www.openssl.org/), optionally, if you would like to generate a self-signed certificate and a key for the default server.
 * For NGINX Plus, you must have the NGINX Plus license -- the certificate (`nginx-repo.crt`) and the key (`nginx-repo.key`).

-Although the Ingress Controller is written in golang, golang is not required, you have the option to build the Ingress Controller in a Docker container.
+Although the Ingress Controller is written in golang, golang is not required, you have the option to download the binary or to build the Ingress Controller in a Docker container.

 ## Building the Image and Pushing It to the Private Registry

 We build the image using the make utility and the provided `Makefile`.
 Let’s create the Ingress Controller binary, build an image and push the image to the private registry.

-**Note**: If you have a local golang environment, you can remove `TARGET=container` from the `make` commands to speed up the build.
+**Note**: If you have a local golang environment and you want to build the binary, you can remove `TARGET=download` from the `make` commands.
+If you want to build the binary, but you don't have a local golang environment you can use `TARGET=container`.

 1. Make sure to run the `docker login` command first to log in to the registry.